 We also discovered that:

-The training and improvement package usually takes four months to implement and up to 100 staff can be trained, see full details in our training flyer.
+The training and improvement package usually takes four months to implement and up to 100 staff can be trained.
+The process and costs are clearly outlined in our training flyer.

 Please get in touch as we are very happy to talk about our work and answer any questions that you have.